fzakaria/fzakaria.com/_posts/2025-05-20-bazel-knowledge-a-practical-guide-to-depset.md

 Some feedback was provided by [Peter Lobsinger](https://github.com/plobsing) over the Bazel slack that highlighted best practices from Bazel recommend trying to avoid calling `to_list` whenever possible.

 > You can coerce a depset to a flat list using to_list(), but doing so usually results in O(N^2) cost.
 If at all possible, avoid any flattening of depsets except for debugging purposes. [[ref]](https://bazel.build/versions/6.2.0/rules/performance#avoid-depset-to-list)
+>
+> Finally, it's important to not retrieve the contents of the depset unnecessarily in rule implementations.
+One call to to_list() at the end in a binary rule is fine, since the overall cost is just O(n).
+It's when many non-terminal targets try to call to_list() that quadratic behavior occurs. [[ref]](https://bazel.build/extending/depsets#performance)

 We can update the rule to instead bubble up the _fragment_ which includes the transitive edges.